imraninfosec/Myprofile/README.md

 ---

 #### 📊 AI-Assisted Cybersecurity Intelligence Dashboard
-*Executive threat intelligence platform for logistics/supply chain*
+*Executive threat intelligence platform for Ali & Sons Portfolio*

 **What it does:**
 - Aggregates and analyzes security news from 10+ premium sources (CISA, Krebs, SANS)